liquity/dev/README.md

 ### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_

 `getRawEtherBalance()`: returns the actual raw ether balance of the contract.
 Distinct from the ETH public variable, which returns the total recorded ETH deposits.

-### Name Registry

-`getAddress(string memory name)`: returns the given contract's deployed address on the blockchain.
-The `name` argument must be passed as title case, e.g. “PoolManager”

 ## Supplying Hints to CDP operations